vesoft-inc/nebula-docs/docs-2.0/nebula-analytics.md

-# Nebula Plato
+# Nebula Analytics

-Nebula Plato is an application that integrates the open-source [Plato Graph Computing Framework](https://github.com/tencent/plato), with which Nebula Plato performs graph computations on Nebula Graph database data.
+Nebula Analytics is an application that integrates the open-source [Plato Graph Computing Framework](https://github.com/tencent/plato), with which Nebula Analytics performs graph computations on Nebula Graph database data.

 !!! enterpriseonly